-On average, there are up to 100,000 job openings for data analysts worldwide with demand from top industries including Finance, Healthcare, and Entertainment.
-If you are hunting for your first data analyst job, or looking to move into this sought-after career or move up the professional ladder, you’ll need to prepare for the process, including how to answer your data analyst interview questions.
+On average, there are up to 100,000 job openings for data analysts worldwide, with demand from top industries, including Finance, Healthcare, and Entertainment.
+If you’re looking to move into this sought-after career or move up the professional ladder, you’ll need to prepare for the process, including how to answer your data analyst interview questions.
 This article has everything you need to succeed.

 The data analyst interview process typically involves the following steps:

 - HR Interview: Your first step will often involve a screening call with a recruiter to get a sense of your experience, interest, and salary expectations, as well as provide you with details about the position.

 - Hiring Manager Interview: The next call is normally with the hiring manager.
 They might ask more about your direct experience, as well as why you are interested in the position.

 - Technical Screen: This part is specific to data analyst roles.
 The technical interview can involve SQL and Python questions or a take-home test.

 - On-site interview: The final step tends to focus on your business acumen.

 Once you have passed through these core parts of the interview process, you may have to wait for an offer.
 Regardless of whether you get the job or not, you may get a chance for feedback, which can be helpful for your career.